stier-lab/Csik-etal-Functional-Ecology/README.md

 ### Software

-This analysis was performed in R (version 3.6.3).
+These analyses were performed in R (version 3.6.3).

 ### Code